mstocco/mariostoc.co/content/traininglog/20220313-ironman2022-24weeksout.md

 ### NOTES
 Total Time: **70 Minutes** &nbsp; Swim: **2800m**

 I goofed up a bit plugging the swim workout into Garmin Connect last night and ended up with an extra round of the warm-up (for an extra 300m).
 Regardless, I got myself on track for the 50s and plugged away at completing those.
-Lane congestion was not as bad as [last Monday](ironman2022-25weeksout?mon) and I spent a bit of time in the hot tub with a jet on my lumbar.
+Lane congestion was not as bad as [last Monday](ironman2022-25weeksout?mon)

-The stiffness in my left lumbar has moved higher; maybe the first ride on the TT bike has something to do with that.
+I spent a bit of time in the hot tub with a jet on my lumbar; the stiffness has moved higher; maybe the first ride on the TT bike?

 <!---->
 ## TUESDAY MAR 15 🌧